Do machine learning methods lead to similar individualized treatment rules? A comparison study on real data: Statistical setting

 \subsubsection{Performance metrics}

 First, metrics to assess the quality of a single ITR were used, enabling us to compare the performance of the ITRs. \begin{itemize} \item The value of a rule: As stated previously, the value $\mathcal{V}(r) = E[Y(r)]$ represents the mean outcome if the ITR was correctly followed.
-In this project, a desirable outcome is considered, thus, ITRs with $\mathcal{V}(r)$ closer to $1$ have a better performance. \item The benefit of the rule in terms of assigned treatment among people with a positive and negative score, is assessed with two metrics: $B_{pos}$ and $B_{neg}$, where $B_{pos}$ represents the average benefit of giving the evaluated treatment among people with a positive score and $B_{neg}$ represents the average benefit of not giving the evaluated treatment among people with a negative score \cite{janes_statistical_nodate}.
-The values are between $-1$ and $1$, with $1$ meaning there is a huge benefit treating people with a positive score for $B_{pos}$ and a huge benefit not treating people with a negative score for $B_{neg}$.
+In this project, a desirable binary outcome is considered, thus, ITRs with $\mathcal{V}(r)$ closer to $1$ have a better performance. \item The benefit of the rule in terms of assigned treatment among people with a positive and negative score, is assessed with two metrics: $B_{pos}$ and $B_{neg}$, where $B_{pos}$ represents the average benefit of giving the evaluated treatment among people with a positive score i.e $r(x) = 1$ and $B_{neg}$ represents the average benefit of not giving the evaluated treatment among people with a negative score i.e $r(x) = 0$ \cite{janes_statistical_nodate}.
+The values are between $-1$ and $1$, with $1$ meaning there is a benefit in treating people with a positive score for $B_{pos}$ and a benefit in not treating people with a negative score for $B_{neg}$.

 \item The Population Average Prescription Effect (PAPE): PAPE compares an ITR with a treatment rule that randomly treats the same proportion of patients \cite{imai_experimental_2021}: